 What Is A Content Strategy Workflow?

-A content workflow outlines the roles that each team member in an organization needs to play to publish a specific content type.
+A content workflow outlines each team member’s roles in an organization needs to play to publish a specific content type.
 It also defines all the steps involved in content creation.
 With a clear content strategy workflow, you can set deadlines to ensure that the process runs smoothly.
 You will quickly identify any bottlenecks that can affect the process to ensure that content delivery is on track.

 There is no single content strategy that suits all business models.
 It differs based on your unique organization’s team structure, tools, and platforms for project management and the internal approval processes.
 Here are the vital steps you can use to create a manageable content strategy workflow for your business marketing campaign.